Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 Access our web support tool [Zendesk](https://suporte.braspag.com.br/hc/en-us).

-# Payments Methods
+# Payment Methods

-The Pagador API works with transactions made in the following payment methods: credit card, debit card, *boleto* bill, electronic transfer, e-wallet and voucher.
+The Pagador API works with transactions made with the following payment methods: credit card, debit card, *boleto* bill, electronic transfer, e-wallet and voucher.

 To prevent duplicate orders from occurring during a transaction, Pagador has the option of blocking duplicate orders which, when enabled, returns the "302" error code, informing that the `MerchantOrderId` sent is duplicated.